 - System Center 2019 Service Manager: mainstream support is available until April 9, 2024.
 Extended support is available until April 9, 2029.

 - System Center 2022 Service Manager: mainstream support is available until April 13, 2027.
 Extended support is available until April 13, 2032.

-As you can see, versions are supported for a good amount of time, which provides a bit of buffer for upgrades.
+As you can see, versions are supported for a good amount of time, which provides a bit of buffer for any upgrades.
 Microsoft Service Manager—and your environment—will be supported.

 Free Resources to Get Started with Service Manager or Expand Knowledge